Recycled Water Works – Oct ’14 to Nov ’20

 The Beginning.

-In August of 2014, after years of planning, application writing and making representations to a wide range of government and private bodies Romsey Golf Club (RGC) was informed that both Western Water (WW) and the Macedon Ranges Shire Council (MRSC) had agreed to allocate all remaining funds from the “Putting Locals First” (PLF) grant (the original grant that connected re-cycled water to the Romsey Sporting precinct) to us to assist with a serious expansion to the exisiting golf course irrigation system.
+In August of 2014, after years of planning, application writing and making representations to a wide range of government and private bodies Romsey Golf Club (RGC) was informed that both Western Water (WW) and the Macedon Ranges Shire Council (MRSC) had agreed to allocate all remaining funds ($33,000) from the “Putting Locals First” (PLF) grant. the original grant that connected re-cycled water to the Romsey Sporting precinct, to the club to assist with a serious expansion to the exisiting golf course irrigation system.
 The existing system irrigated the greens only and used potable water.

 Special thanks also to;